WizHacks/TicTacToe/README.md

 ### Running the Program
-Start the server on a computer
+Start the server on a linux computer
-Start the client on a computer with arguments corresponding to the host address and port number of the server
+Start the client on a linux computer with arguments corresponding to the host address and port number of the server
 ```
 python server.py
 python player.py 127.0.0.1 2017